-Surfer Blood’s debut album seems, at first listen, to be an amalgam of what’s popular right now in indie rock: Singer John Paul Pitts uses a lot of reverb like James Mercer of The Shins (perhaps a necessity – live his voice is rough without the studio help), the band embark on a few Vampire Weekend-esque excursions into African rhythms (“Take It Easy” might as well be called “Oxford Semi-colon”) and there’s a Rivers Cuomo sensibility in the lyrics and vocal melodies.
-This might not make Surfer Blood sound very exciting, but on the contrary, this album is a pleasure that reveals new layers with each listen.
+Surfer Blood’s debut album seems, on first listen, to be an amalgam of what’s popular right now in indie rock: Singer John Paul Pitts uses a lot of reverb like James Mercer of The Shins (perhaps a necessity – live his voice is rough), the band embark on a few Vampire Weekend-esque excursions into African rhythms (“Take It Easy” might as well be called “Oxford Semi-colon”) and there’s a Rivers Cuomo sensibility in the lyrics and vocal melodies.
+This might not sound very exciting, but on the contrary, this album is a pleasure that reveals new layers with each listen.